solana-foundation/developer-content/content/guides/token-extensions/reallocate.md

 seoTitle: "Token Extensions: Reallocate instruction"
 title: How to use the Reallocate instruction
 description:
-  "The Token Extensions program has an account extension that can be applied after initializing a Token Account, enabling expanding support for more extensions after initial creation."
+  "The current Token program has an account extension that can be applied after initializing a Token Account, enabling expanding support for more extensions after initial creation."
 keywords: